bcfujiy/backup-wedding/content/page1.md

 title: La fiesta
 ---

+We are getting married! \
+We love you \
-We are getting married!
-We love you.
-Please celebrate with us :)
+Come celebrate with us :)

 ## When
 Saturday, October 30th, 2021 \
 Welcome drinks: 1:30pm \
 Ceremony: 2:30pm \
-Aperitivi: 3:00pm \
+Aperitivo: 3:00pm \
 Dinner: 4:30pm

 ## Where